 5. More than half of all motorcycle fatalities are males above 40.

-6. Three states account for about 30% of all motorcyclist’s lives lost in 2017.
+6. Three states accounted for almost 30% of all motorcyclists’ lives lost in 2019.

 7. The estimated annual cost of motorcycle crashes and injuries is $12.8 billion.